ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### USER_MODE

-This indicates the mode to which a remote server is accessed.
+This indicates the mode in which a remote server is accessed.

 - 0: DEDICATE USER MODE
 - 1: CURRENT USER MODE (reserved for future use)

 ##### REMOTE_USER_ID

-This indicates a user account on the remote server, used when accessing the remote database server.
+This indicates a user account on a remote server, to be used when accessing a remote database server.

 ##### REMOTE_USER_PWD

-This is the password for the user account on the remote server, used when accessing the remote database server.
+This is the password for the user account on the remote server, to be used when accessing a remote database server.
 The password is encrypted using an encryption algorithm before it is stored.

 ##### LINK_TYPE

-This indicates whether it is a heterogeneous link or a homogeneous link.
+This indicates whether a heterogeneous link or a homogeneous link.

 ##### TARGET_NAME

-This indicates the name of the remote server the database link object will access.
+This indicates the name of the remote server that the database link object will access.

 ##### CREATED